Small business rate relief

 - A Property with a Rateable Value less than £18,000

 - Only one non-domestic property in England or, one main non-domestic property and other additional non-domestic properties in England, providing that the additional properties have individual rateable values of less than £2,600 and the combined rateable values of all the properties is less than £18,000.

 In the second case the relief will be applied to the main property only, but the charge on the additional properties will be based on the lower rating multiplier.
-From 1st April 2014, and for 12 months only, the Government has confirmed that if an additional property is taken on with an RV of less than £2,600 (which would normally have meant the loss of Small Business Rate Relief) they will be able to keep that relief for 12 months.
+From 1st April 2014, the Government has confirmed that if an additional property is taken on which would normally have meant the loss of Small Business Rate Relief they will be able to keep the relief on the original property for 12 months only.

 Backdating of SBRR